lambdaclass/concrete/ROADMAP.md

    but it must not reintroduce removed `->` syntax as a general language form and must not blur raw pointers with safe references.
 Ergonomics serve audit, not the other way around.
+   Candidate ergonomics must be rejected if they make a raw pointer look like a safe reference, hide a bounds/null/alignment assumption, or make an unchecked operation harder to grep.
 10. Add the Phase 15.5 validation artifact:
     `examples/unsafe_concrete_vm/` plus
     `scripts/tests/check_unsafe_concrete.sh`.
 The gate must run the workload in